-Although knowledge maps and other graphical information presentation methods for decision-making quality improvement intended mainly for improvement of the quality of education, but it should cover all sectors of the economy and social problem solving in the coutry.
+Although knowledge maps and other graphical information presentation methods for decision-making quality improvement intended mainly for improvement of the quality of education, it should cover all sectors of the economy and social problem solving in the country.
 Let us look at the vision of marketing, of national reforms that would be needed for their implementation.
-In order to successfully develop and implement such programmes, necessary to establish an appropriate authority, for example, in the framework of the Ministry of Education, which would be able to develop a programme, in cooperation with relevant organisations with rich experience in other countries, for example with Scottish Qualifications Authority (2007).
+In order to successfully develop and implement such programs, it is necessary to establish an appropriate authority, for example, in the framework of the Ministry of Education, which would be able to develop a program, in cooperation with relevant organizations with rich experience in other countries, for example with Scottish Qualifications Authority (2007).